arduino-spi

 SPI.attachInterrupt(); // Activates the interrupt to receive data

-There are also other functions to configure the SPI bus options.
+Other functions are also available to configure SPI bus options.
 To change the order of the bits sent, we have the setBitOrder function:

 setBitOrder (LSBFIRST); // least significant bit first